glennpoppe/poppe/blog.md

 ---
-title: Blog
+title: posts
 layout: page
-description: Blog posts on topics that interest me
+description: Posts on topics that interest me
 ---

 Writings on topics that interest me.
-There is no underlying theme, but in general I write about sustainable software, cybersecurity, personal finance, productivity and minimalism.

 {% for post in site.posts %}
 <p>